 If you’re a fashion brand thinking of using an overseas manufacturer, it’s important to protect yourself from counterfeiters.
 This is especially true in China, where it’s vital to get the right advice and stay in control of the entire manufacturing process, including all factories and subcontractor manufacturers.
 Obtain intellectual property rights statements and provide for local injunctions.
 If the manufacturing contract ends, be sure to get your molds back from the factory.

 If it comes down to a legal battle to assert your rights against counterfeiting in China, it’s important to remember that Chinese law is unique compared to other countries at the same stage of development and local cultural factors need to be taken into consideration when pursuing justice.

-It’s best to leave behind Western expectations about what is logical or reasonable when you’re trying to pursue a case through the legal system.
+It’s best to leave behind Western expectations about concepts of the judiciary process when you’re trying to pursue a case through the legal system.

 It’s always best to anticipate problems by obtaining legal advice at an early stage in the manufacturing relationship.